yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 If the optional `USING` clause is not provided, the default conversion for the new column value will be the same as an assignment cast from the old type to the new type.

-A `USING` clause must be included when there is no implicit or assignment cast available from the old type to the new type.
+A `USING` clause must be included when there is no implicit assignment cast available from the old type to the new type.

 ##### Alter type without table-rewrite